Roland Corporation

-Roland Corporation (ローランド株式会社, Rōrando Kabushiki Kaisha) is a Japanese manufacturer of electronic musical instruments, electronic equipment, and software.
-It was founded by Ikutaro Kakehashi in Osaka on 18 April 1972.
+Roland Corporation (ローランド株式会社, Rōrando Kabushiki Kaisha) is a Japanese multinational manufacturer of electronic musical instruments, electronic equipment, and software.
+It was founded by Ikutaro Kakehashi in Osaka in 1972.
 In 2005, its headquarters relocated to Hamamatsu in Shizuoka Prefecture.
 It has factories in Malaysia, Taiwan, Japan, and the United States.
-As of 31 March 2010, it employed 2,699 people.
+As of December 2022, it employed 2,783 people.
 In 2014, it was subject to a management buyout by its CEO, Junichi Miki, supported by Taiyo Pacific Partners.

 Roland has manufactured numerous instruments that have had lasting impacts on music, such as the Juno-106 synthesizer, TB-303 bass synthesizer, and TR-808 and TR-909 drum machines.
 It was also instrumental in the development of MIDI, a standardized means of synchronizing electronic instruments manufactured by different companies.
 In 2016, Fact wrote that Roland had arguably had more influence on electronic music than any other company.

 History

+Background

+Roland founder Ikutaro Kakehashi had founded Ace Electronic Industries in 1960, with Ace having designed and manufactured electronic organs, drum machines, instrument amplifiers, and effects pedals.
+In March 1972, after one of Ace's major investors, Sakata Shokai, was acquired by Sumitomo Chemical (an industrial company with no interest in the music industry), Kakehashi resigned.